ShamarcusW-MAC/EVStations/EVStations/README.md

 EVStations

-EVStations is an iOS app built with SwiftUI, Combine, and async/await networking.
+EVStations is an iOS app built with SwiftUI and async/await networking.
 It displays nearby electric vehicle (EV) charging stations using the [Open Charge Map API](https://openchargemap.org/).
 Users can browse a list of chargers and view station details, including map location and connector information.